vendramin/vendramin.github.io/index.md

 ### Mathematics

 *   [YangBaxter](http://gap-packages.github.io/YangBaxter/) (with A. Konovalov).
-A GAP package for set-theoretical solutions of the YBE, braces, racks and quandles, cycle sets...
+A GAP package for set-theoretical solutions of the YBE, braces, racks and quandles, cycle sets.
 *   [Rig](http://github.com/vendramin/rig) (with M. Graña).
 A GAP package for racks, quandles, and Nichols algebras
 *   Python/Sage [script](http://mate.dm.uba.ar/~lvendram/software/der.tar.gz) for Nichols algebras and derivations
 *   [Sarna](http://github.com/vendramin/sarna) (with M. Graña and I. Heckenberger)
     Software written in Python to calculate the Arithmetic Root System associated to a braiding of diagonal type